-To apply for a leave of absence, students must meet with an advisor in the Wharton Undergraduate Division.
-For more information about leaves of absence, please go to: spike.wharton.upenn.edu/ugrprogram/policies forms/acad/leave.cfm
+Any currently enrolled student is eligible to take a leave of absence with the approval of the Wharton Undergraduate Division.
+To apply for a leave of absence, students must meet with an advisor in the Undergraduate Division.
+For more information about leave of absence policies, procedures, and deadlines, go to: undergrad-inside.wharton.upenn.edu/leave